'Punch in the gut' as scientists find micro plastic in Arctic ice

 The Northwest Passage Project is primarily focused on investigating the impact of manmade climate change on the Arctic, whose role as the planet’s cooling system is being compromised by the rapid vanishing of summer sea ice.

-But the plastic fragments — known as micro plastic — also served to highlight how the waste problem has reached epidemic proportions.
+But the plastic fragments — known as microplastic — also served to highlight how the waste problem has reached epidemic proportions.
 The United Nations estimates that 100 million tonnes of plastic have been dumped in the oceans to date.

 The researchers said the ice they sampled appeared to be at least a year old and had probably drifted into Lancaster Sound from more central regions of the Arctic.

-The team plans to subject the plastic they retrieved to further analysis to support a broader research effort to understand the damage plastic is doing to fish, seabirds and large ocean mammals such as whales.
+The team plans to subject the samples to further analysis to support a broader research effort to understand the damage plastic is doing to fish, seabirds and large ocean mammals such as whales.

 Funded by the National Science Foundation and the Heising-Simons Foundation in the United States, the expedition in the Swedish icebreaker The Oden ran from July 18 to Aug.
 4 and covered some 2,000 nautical miles.

+Melanie Bergmann, a marine ecologist who co-led the research, published in Science Advances, said much of the large amounts of microplastic found in the Arctic in previous studies had probably been carried there through the atmosphere.

+“Once we’ve determined that large quantities of microplastic can also be transported by the air, it naturally raises the question as to whether and how much plastic we’re inhaling,” Bergmann said in a statement.

-Reporting by Matthew Green; Editing by James Drummond
+Reporting by Matthew Green; Editing by James Drummond and Lisa Shumaker